Head and neck oncology

 Consultant Oral and Maxillofacial/Head and Neck Surgeon

-Mr Zaid Sadiq joined Queen Victoria Hospital in 2020 after working as a consultant for several years at University College London Hospital and Great Ormond Street Hospital.
+Mr Zaid Sadiq is a consultant Oral and Maxillofacial/Head and Neck Surgeon.
+Prior to joining Queen Victoria Hospital in 2020, he worked as a consultant at University College London Hospital and Great Ormond Street Hospital.

-Mr Sadiq is qualified in both dentistry and medicine.
-He completed higher surgical training in Oral and Maxillofacial Surgery in the London KSS region.
+He qualified in both dentistry and medicine.
+Mr Sadiq completed higher surgical training in Oral and Maxillofacial Surgery in the London KSS region.
 He completed a Head and Neck reconstruction fellowship in Edinburgh and is accredited by the Royal College of Surgeons of England.

 Mr John Tighe